 When they began flying again in June 1905, the Brothers still had essentially the 1903 design but with some detailed structural changes for improved strength and a larger engine, now producing more than thirty horsepower.
 For some reason, they re-installed a small amount of anhedral.
-They also, inexplicably, add small vertical vanes to the canard, that came to be called 'blinders'.
+They also added small vertical vanes to the canard that came to be called 'blinkers'.
 Those surfaces mainly reduced the directional stability and in the absence of explanation it is not clear why the Wrights thought they would help ease their steering problems; evidently they believed they would reduce the problem of slipping when the aircraft has a lateral translational velocity.
 That in turn reduces a roll motion in a sense depending on the dihedral effect (positive or negative).
+Perhaps the most important consequence was that the blinkers increased the damping in yaw and hence helped pilot control in yaw.